adilanchian/Mocklook/README.md

 ## Features
 Mocklook has the following features:

-- Compatible for all screen sizes
+- Compatible with all screen sizes
 - Continuous scroll feature of both the calendar and agenda views (Spanning through the year 2018)
-- Calendar and Agenda view allow a person to browse through days of the year
+- Calendar and Agenda view allowing the user to browse through days of the year
 - Tap a date on the Calendar view to see the Agenda view update as well
 - Use the Agenda view to move between dates and watch the Calendar view update
 - Fluid expansion and shrinking of both the Calendar and Agenda views